Terminology Governance Guide

 Of course, this set of rules only works within a coherent community willing to follow them.
 We can’t control the use of terminology outside of the ToIP community.

-The front-end functionality of the resulting github.io page can and must be altered to comply with various Reader allowances:
+The front-end functionality of the resulting github.io page of a Specification can and must be altered to comply with various Reader allowances:

 - Only so and so often is a link to a known term in the glossary

-- Only so and so often is an abbreviation of a term added to the term in the core text
+- Only so and so often is an acronym of a term added to the term in the core text

 - Pop-ups consistently showing definitions while hovering over the term